 If there’s one thing football fans love, it’s sharing their opinions about ‘the beautiful game’.
-But with so many work, pub and pitchside conversations placed on hold, more fans than ever have turned to audio for their footy chat fixes.
+But with so many work, pub and pitchside conversations placed on hold over the past year, more fans than ever turned to audio for their footy chat fixes.
 Whether it’s in-depth tactical analysis, a good dose of nostalgia, or a sideways glance at the more humorous side of the game, there appears to be something for everyone.
 Here’s my selection of 13 of the best football podcasts to listen to in 2021.

 From a few mates sat around a kitchen table, to a professionally-produced daily show with a rotating cast of presenters, the Football Ramble has changed quite a bit since 2007.
 One thing that’s been a mainstay is the level of entertainment.
 The Ramble gang never take themselves too seriously and, while things can often get silly (in the best possible way) they consistently tackle each aspect of the game with a nuanced and thoughtful approach.
 Listen now >>